-This blog post is the second in a series of three, taken from our Ebook, The Differences Between Launching an ICO and a STO, by Tokeny COO, Philippe Van Hecke.
+This blog post is a series of two, taken from the Ebook we published earlier this month, The Differences Between Launching an ICO and a STO.
 The aim of these posts is to inform the reader, as the title suggests, on the key differences between the two offerings.

 Since securities tokens are essentially bearing the same characteristics as financial securities, they fall within the perimeter of existing securities laws.
 Those laws aim at protecting investors but also look to avoid money laundering or terrorism financing.
 So, unlike utility tokens, there are regulatory hoops to jump through to make your STO legal.